 Blending perfect cocktails time after time takes practice and a level of patience that can quickly be learned.
 It is very easy to make a chunky cocktail and just as easy to make a soupy one.
 These tips will walk you through the process of blending great drinks all summer long.

 Add liquors, juices, and fruits to the blender's pitcher and blend until mixed.
 By doing this before adding ice, you ensure that these ingredients are mixed properly before the blender goes to work on the ice.

 - Rinse fruit under running water and remove any stems or skin.
 Chop into chunks of about 1 inch.

 - Rinse herbs and tear into smaller pieces, removing any stems.

 - If the inner section of your blender's lid is removable, it makes a great measuring cup.
 Learn where to fill it for a shot of tequila or rum and you can prevent making your drinks too weak or too strong.

-- Build up the speed.
-Work through the speed cycles of your blender step-by-step for the smoothest, chunk-free frozen cocktails.
+Starting at the slowest speed, as mentioned before, work through the speed cycles of your blender step-by-step for the smoothest, chunk-free frozen cocktails.